Server-side flight recorder for PostgreSQL. Answers "what was happening in my database?"

 psql --single-transaction -f pgfr_record/install.sql

-psql --single-transaction -f pgfr_analyze/install.sql-- Enable collection SELECT pgfr_record.enable(); -- Check health SELECT * FROM pgfr_record.health_check(); -- Generate a diagnostic report SELECT pgfr_analyze.report('1 hour');
+psql --single-transaction -f pgfr_analyze/install.sql-- Enable collection SELECT pgfr_record.enable(); -- Verify the recorder is running SELECT * FROM pgfr_record.health_check(); -- Generate a diagnostic report on the database SELECT pgfr_analyze.report('1 hour');

 Common workflows